jim-at-jibba/dtc/README.md

 > Generate UUID v4

+The output of this command is automatically copied to the clipboard 📋

 ```bash
 dev-tools-cli uuid generate
 ```

 ### Base64

+The output of this command is automatically copied to the clipboard 📋

 > Encode and Decode base64 strings in both standard and URL compatible formats